acidsploit/mikrotik-routeros-scripts/README.md

 OVHDynDNS - OVH DynDNS Update Script for MirkoTik RouterOS
 ----------------------------------------------------------
-This scrip updates your dynamic ip on your OVH dyndns record.
+This scrip updates your dynamic IP on your OVH dyndns record, when that IP address changes.
 This script works specifically for the DynDNS service hosted by OVH.

 First you need to create a user to manage access to your DynDNS subdomain.
 You can do this through your OVH control panel/manager.
 You will need those credentials for the scipt to work: